Receding Gums vs Healthy Gums: See the Differences with Images

 What Can Happen If Receding Gums Are Left Untreated?

-The answer to this question largely depends on the underlying causes and whether the recession is stable or actively progressing.
+The answer depends on the underlying causes and whether the recession is stable or actively progressing.

-The standard treatment for gum disease is scaling and root planing.
-It's a procedure that removes plaque and infected tissue from both above and below the gum line.
+The standard treatment for most gum disease is scaling and root planing.
+It's a procedure that removes plaque and infected tissue from both above and deep below the gum line.

 However, if the recession is caused by trauma or chronic irritation, such as aggressive brushing or ill-fitting dental work, addressing the source of the trauma will usually stop further gum recession.